jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 43
 ==What are the fundamental elements of reliable protocol?==

-- A reliable protocol is one that can:
+- A reliable protocol (e.g., TCP) is one that can:
-  - ensure no duplication of data transmitted
+  - ensure no duplication of data transmitted (i.e., each segment is assigned a sequence number)
-  - ensure the integrity of data transmitted
+  - ensure the integrity of data transmitted (i.e., error detection through the use of a checksum)
-  - manage the order in which data is transmitted
+  - manage the order in which data is transmitted (i.e., each segment is assigned a sequence number)
-  - ensure the completeness of data transmitted
+  - ensure the completeness of data transmitted (i.e., using the sequence number to ensure all expected data segments are received)

 ---